 Tax Advantages

 Life estate deeds offer potential tax benefits, notably in capital gains.
-At the life tenant’s death, property ownership translates to the remainderman at a stepped-up basis, which minimizes capital gains tax upon eventual sale.
+At the life tenant’s death, property ownership translates to the remainderman on a stepped-up basis, which minimizes capital gains tax upon eventual sale.
 This sharing of tax advantages enhances the deed’s appeal for estate planning.

 Potential Drawbacks